brightfence/000/README.md

 # Option 1: On Your Own

 Modern advances in coding education have made it easier than ever to learn to code on your own.
-As we've promised, here is a curated list of our favorite resources to help you learn to code on your own.
+As we've promised, here is a curated list of our favorite resources to help you begin.

 1. [Chris Pine's book](https://pine.fm/LearnToProgram/).
 Chris Pine kindly puts up the first half of his book for free online and, in our opinion, this is the single best resource for absolute beginners learning to code.
 Though it suddenly increases in difficulty in the latter chapters, the first 8 or 9 chapters' pacing is excellent.
 You can also purchase the full book [here](http://www.amazon.com/Program-Second-Edition-Facets-Series/dp/1934356360/ref=sr_1_1?ie=UTF8&qid=1404839087&sr=8-1&keywords=chris+pine+learn+to+program).